 Topic: Should dangerous sports be banned

-Thesis statement: Dangerous sports should not be banned, but extra safety measures are adopted instead.
+Thesis statement: Dangerous sports should not be banned, but extra safety measures should be adopted.

 Concluding paragraph: Sports of all kinds make a healthier society.
-Therefore, it is necessary to come up with safety strategies that can mitigate injuries and accidents.
+Therefore, it is necessary to develop safety strategies to mitigate injuries and accidents.
 Simultaneously, it is imperative to ensure that sports maintain fun, excitement, and challenge.

 The above examples demonstrate how to conclude an essay to pass when stepping up your arguments.
-Let's now have a look at how you can do so when echoing your essay.
+Now, look at how you can do so when echoing your essay.

 The covid-19 pandemic has proven, once again, that the internet is beneficial in almost every aspect of society.
 The occasional pitfalls can be put aside to bring out the value of the internet in its numerous applications in society.
 From hospitals to businesses and now learning, the internet has enabled people to sail through the worst moments during the pandemic, when physical meetings were limited.
 It ensures flexibility, timeliness and breaks the geographical barriers altogether.
 Even with its shortcomings, the internet has proven to be resilient to human society; it is here to stay forever : and instead advance further, which is why focusing on its potential should be a priority.